artefactual/archivematica-storage-service/docs/administrators.rst

 Packages
 ^^^^^^^^

-The Storage Service is oriented storing packages.
+The Storage Service is oriented to storing packages.
 A "package" is a bundle of one or more files transferred from an external service; for example, a package may be an AIP, a backlogged transfer, or a DIP.
 Each package is stored in a location.